yevhen/Nake/README.md

 ### How to install

 There multiple ways in which Nake could be installed.
-You can install it by using NuGet [package](https://www.nuget.org/packages/Nake), or you can install it by downloading a [standalone](https://github.com/yevhen/Nake/releases) executable from GitHub releases page, and of course you can always build it from sources.
+You can install it by using NuGet [package](https://www.nuget.org/packages/Nake), or you can get it by downloading a [standalone](https://github.com/yevhen/Nake/releases) executable from GitHub releases page, and of course you can always build it from sources.

 To install Nake via NuGet, run this command in NuGet package manager console: